Ninjalemur/ninjalemur.github.io/_posts/2023-05-11-sheets-techniques_002.md

 - Inventory_Input: The data tab called that will contain data on fruits, with columns for the name of the fruits, the quantity, and the unit price of each fruit in USD
 - Interface: Our user interface tab, which contains a field for users to input a currency exchange number for USD to their local currency, and an output field computing the total value of the fruit inventory in local currency.
 This output field computes its output based on the data in "Inventory_Input" as well as the exchange rate input from the user
 - CALC_Inventory: A calculation tab which contains calculations
-- MAP: The Map tab, which we will go into more detail further on
+- MAP: The Map tab, which we will go into more detail later on

 ## Challenges of array formulas
 When using array formulas to process data, there are two main ways to refer to the columns that we are using in our computations: full column ranges (eg A:A), or bounded ranges (eg A1:A1000).
 Each of them have different advantages and drawbacks.
-Full column formulas have a higher performance overhead, but will dynamically respond to the number of rows changing.
-Bounded formulas have a lower performance overhead, but by default do not respond dynamically to the number of rows changing.
+Full column ranges have a higher performance overhead, but will dynamically respond to the number of rows changing.
+Bounded ranges have a lower performance overhead, but by default do not respond dynamically to the number of rows changing.

 When we have a large spreadsheet with many formulas and columns, it's important that performance is manageable, and that maintenance is manageable (ie we do not have to manually update many formulas each time the size of the data changes).
 The Map tab aims to accomplish this.